andy-zhang201/andy-zhang201.github.io/_site/README.md

 # Free to Engineer Portfolio Template
-Simple and modern portfolio template for engineers.
+With the growing emphasis on practical skills in hiring for engineers, more companies are looking at portfolios alongside traditional resumes when evaluating engineers including in mechanical, electrical, and data science.
+A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
+However, creating and hosting a professional portfolio often requires significant time investment and ongoing hosting costs.
+This can be a barrier, especially for early-career developers and job seekers which is why I've created this free portfolio template.
+Spend less time on your portfolio more time innovating and engineering things!

 Host your portfolio for free in as little as **15 minutes**!
+Check out the **demo [here](https://leea12.github.io/)**.
+I hope this helps!

 ## Getting Started: